 Well-timed praise from you is fundamental to the dog’s learning process.
 Since the foundation of training is so simple and universal, what makes the difference in an effective dog trainer—or a happy dog owner—is how and when the praise (or lack thereof) is doled out.
 Quickly link a new command to the action you want through immediate praise.

 Give your dog lots of praise.
 You won’t “spoil” your dog by lavishing her with enthusiastic words and affection.
-Praise her for trying, not just for succeeding.
+Praise her for trying, not just for succeeding, whether it's behaving while you put on their collar and leash, or remaining calm while traveling in the car.
 Learning is hard for a dog, and can be stressful, too.
 Praise her at every opportunity.

 How To Correct Undesirable Dog Behavior